Highly Capable

 Grades

 Excel Program* Self-contained classroom(s) that serve the highest performing highly capable students in 3rd, 4th and 5th-grade.
+(Not all highly capable students will be placed in Excel.
+See * note below.)
 3-5

 Student Choice High school students have opportunities to enroll in classes that match their readiness and interest, such as AP courses, Running Start, Honors, College in the High School.
 9-12

 *The Excel Program is located at Salem Woods Elementary and transportation is provided for those families accepting placement from a designated location within their home school boundaries.
-Every spring, Monroe School District’s Multidisciplinary Selection Committee will review data from all the district’s 2nd, 3rd and 4th-grade highly capable students to determine who will be offered enrollment in the Excel Program.
+Every spring, Monroe School District’s Multidisciplinary Placement Selection Committee will review data from all the district’s 2nd, 3rd and 4th-grade highly capable students to determine who will be offered enrollment in the Excel Program.
 Highly capable identification does not guarantee enrollment in Excel.
-All 3rd, 4th and 5th-graders not offered enrollment in the Excel program will be placed in a highly capable cluster in a general education classroom.
+All 3rd, 4th and 5th-graders not offered enrollment in the Excel program will be served within the Cluster Model in a general education classroom.

 Definition of a Highly Capable Student